This article will be updated periodically to reflect changing market conditions or policies as communicated by Microsoft. Last updated: August 2020.

 The COVID-19 pandemic has forced countless organizations to rely on cloud technologies and services for remote work, more than ever before, with the massive shift leading to increased cloud adoption.
 End users en masse have turned to applications like Microsoft Teams, Zoom, Slack, Google Hangouts and other workplace collaboration tools.
-In March 2020 Teams saw 44 million daily active users then in April 2020 reported and incredible jump to 75 million daily active users while Slack also reported a recent increase of 7,000 customers in March 2020.
+In 2020, Microsoft Teams surpassed 75 million daily active users, while Zoom reached 300 million daily meeting participants and Slack reported an increase of 9,000 new paying customers.

 Consequently, MSPs have found themselves expediting migration projects for companies that suddenly need cloud technologies, while public cloud providers, such as Microsoft and Google, have had to tighten bandwidth to maintain service availability for an increased number of users.

-These are unprecedented times, and for MSPs, business has been quite demanding.
+These are unprecedented times.
+For MSPs, business has been quite demanding.
 More than ever, MSPs have been called upon to serve as a trusted resource while operating amid uncertain conditions and the shifting landscape brought on by COVID-19.

 It can all be overwhelming, but fortunately, there are steps MSPs can take to help customers manage a migration while ensuring they’re successful and business remains healthy during the current pandemic.
-BitTitan has some advice on tactics and considerations you can make for projects now that will help you support urgent projects but there are throttling realities you should be aware of.
+BitTitan has some advice on tactics and considerations you can make that will help you support urgent projects.
+Additionally, there are throttling realities of which you should be aware.

 What Throttling Changes to Expect